wcarey-gmu/universal-partial-words/README.md

 # universal-partial-words

 Code and data supporting the identification of upwords as described in [The Existence and Structure of Universal Partial Cycles](https://arxiv.org/abs/2310.13067).
-Motivated by the definition of upwords,
+Motivated by the definition of upwords, this script searches the solution space for upwords of a given alphabet and subword length.

 ## Data